 The Founder’s Hall Art Gallery displays several art exhibits throughout the school year.
-Artists using different mediums are invited to exhibit their work for 4-6 weeks.
-In May, UW-Manitowoc art students finish the year by showing their works.
+Artists working with different media are invited to exhibit their work for 4-6 weeks.
+In December and May the gallery showcases student work from the previous semester.

 The gallery is open weekdays from 8:00 a.m. to 4:30 p.m.
 For more information contact Berel Lutsky, Associate Professor of Art, at 920-683-4735 or by e-mail email@example.com